 Southern Railway (SR)

-GWR is still in operation today and operated under franchise by FirstGroup.
+GWR is still in use today and operated under the FirstGroup franchise.

 Through a gradual period of nationalisation, much of the network was transformed into diesel and lines upgraded to incorporate electrification.
-This process saw the steam train become replaced completely by 1968 by diesel or electric locomotives.
+This process saw the steam train completely replaced (by 1968) by diesel or electric locomotives.
 When it comes to innovation and train development during this time, the jewel in the crown for British Rail was the Inter-City 125 trains, or as it later became more commonly known as the ‘High-Speed Train’.
 There was one exception to the rule, a single narrow-gauge tourist line in Wales which to this day continues to operate under private ownership.
 As a leading heritage railway find out more about the Vale of Rheidol Railway here.

-With British Rail privatised the responsibility for infrastructure including track, signalling and railway stations were transferred to Railtrack and then brought back into public control with the introduction of Network Rail in 2002.
-The TOCs are responsible for the trains themselves.
+With British Rail privatised the responsibility for infrastructure including track, signalling, and railway stations were transferred to Railtrack and then brought back into public control with the introduction of Network Rail in 2002.
+All train operating companies (TOCs) are responsible for the trains, and their maintenance, themselves.